Starting a new Google Ads campaigns is pretty simple. Even getting to a healthy ROI is not a huge challenge for the majority of competent advertisers.

-Broad match should generally be avoided when building Google AdWords campaigns.
+Broad match should generally be avoided when building Google Ads campaigns.
 They’re hard to control, and even in the cases where they’re generating decent results, they can quickly turn on you.
 The higher you bid for a broad match keyword, the less relevant searches are your ads showing for.

 But for keyword research, broad match keywords are absolutely excellent.
 A well-built broad match campaign can by itself also be profitable if done right.
 So it’s really a great way to expand you current potential.